Newington (Vic.)

 The level of residential development activity in Newington is very low in comparison to the average area assessed nationally by AreaSearch

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Newington recorded around 7 residential properties granted approval each year over the past five financial years ending June 2021.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Newington has recorded around 7 residential properties granted approval each year over the past five financial years ending June 2021.
 This totals an estimated 36 homes.
-So far in the financial year 2026-27 (FY-26), 2 approvals have been recorded.
+As of July 2026 (FY-26), 1 approval has been recorded.

-The area has experienced population decline, yet housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
-New properties are constructed at an average expected construction cost value of $666,000, indicating developers focus on the premium market with high-end developments.
+During this period, Newington has experienced population decline, yet housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
+The average expected construction cost value for new properties is $666,000, indicating developers are focusing on the premium market with high-end developments.

-Compared to the Rest of Vic., Newington shows substantially reduced construction (69.0% below regional average per person).
-Future projections estimate Newington adding 327 residents by 2041, based on the latest AreaSearch quarterly estimate released in Q2 2021.
-If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth.
+Compared to the rest of Victoria, Newington shows substantially reduced construction activity, 69.0% below the regional average per person.
+This constrained new construction typically reinforces demand and pricing for existing dwellings.
+According to the latest AreaSearch quarterly estimate, Newington is projected to add 310 residents by 2041.
+If current development rates continue, housing supply may not keep pace with population growth, potentially increasing competition among buyers and supporting stronger price growth in the future.

 Frequently Asked Questions - Development